alsosprachben/mnvkd/README.md

 The stackless coroutines are provided a blocking I/O interface between OS sockets and other coroutines.
 Under the hood, the blocking I/O ops are C macros that build state machines that execute I/O futures.
 The ugly future and blocking logic is hidden behind macros.

+### Structure

+Each object type has 3 files in the form:
+ - `vk_*.h`: type method interfaces with incomplete type
+ - `vk_*_s.h`: complete type struct declaration
+ - `vk_*.c`: type method implementations

+ This provides an object-oriented interface, but with [intrusive references](https://250bpm.com/blog:8/).
+Containers are based on the `#include <sys/queue.h>` interface, intrusive lists.
+This greatly reduces the memory allocation overhead, and makes it far easier to implement process isolation in userland, since all related memory can reside within a single contiguous memory micro-heap.

 ### Coroutines

 Complete example echo service: